Prof. Jonathan Shewchuk

 If you have a general question about something not covered herein, the best option is to post a message on the CS 61B Piazza discussion board.
 The Piazza board is required reading, whether you post questions to it or not.
 The TAs and I will post announcements, clarifications, hints, and other information there.
 If you don't read it, you may be the last to find out about review sessions and major changes to assignments and due dates.
 We (the instructor and TAs) check the board regularly, and other students will be able to help you too.
 Other students will also be able to benefit from the answers.

-If you don't want to make your question public, or if your question would expose part of the answer to a homework assignment, you may send email to email@example.com.
+If you don't want to make your question public, or if your question would expose part of the answer to a homework assignment, you may send email to firstname.lastname@example.org.
 Your email will be forwarded to the instructor and all the TAs.
-You are always welcome to come to our office hours, posted on our doors and linked from the web page.
+You are always welcome to come to our office hours, linked from the web page.
 If the office hours are not convenient, you may make an appointment with any of us by email.
-There are about 50 of you to every one of us, so please reserve email for the questions you can't get answered in office hours, in discussion sections, or through the Piazza board.
+There are about 60 of you to every one of us, so please reserve email for the questions you can't get answered in office hours, in discussion sections, or through the Piazza board.

 We will be using the Java programming language in this course.
-Knowledge of Java is not required for this course.
+Advance knowledge of Java is not required; we'll begin the semester by teaching it to you.

 If you have already taken a data structures course in any programming language (e.g., C), you may not need to take CS 61B.
 If you know Java too, you might be able to skip CS 61B entirely, and if you don't, you might only need to take CS 47B or CS 9G.
 If you feel that this course may be repeating prior experience, please see Brian Harvey in 781 Soda Hall.